National Democratic Revolution, Part 4a

 In 2009, according to information from a Chinese delegation then touring South Africa, the number of people living in the rural areas of China was still 800 million, but the number of people in Chinese cities was by then 500 million, an enormous increase on the three million “modern industrial workers” counted by Mao in 1939.

 As we become more aware of what is happening, it becomes apparent that the National Democratic Revolution should never be seen as a regrettable compromise, or as a temporary or an interim measure, or even as a stage, if a stage means a halt.

 The National Democratic Revolution is a positive, revolutionary move forward.
 It is the only direct move forward that is possible, in our circumstances, that can be accomplished in a conscious, peaceful, deliberate and rational way.
 This is because the NDR corresponds to the political economy of the country, and because development is class struggle.

-The nature of the NDR and its consequent trajectory can only be properly and fully seen in the light of Political Economy.
-The NDR should always be defined, and from time to time redefined, in relation to a specific class alliance for unity-in-action.
+The nature of the NDR and its consequent trajectory can only be properly seen in the light of Political Economy.
+The NDR should always be defined, and from time to time if necessary redefined, in relation to a specific class alliance for unity-in-action.